rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 2. The `description` command is useful for labeling interfaces and port-channels, among other things.
 When using the the `show` command, the description will be displayed first.
 Its not required, but it's good practice.
 3. Configuring a port-channel (LAG) for the VLTi.
 In OS9, the ID # can be anything from 1-128.
 4. Selecting the interfaces that will be used to form the port-channel.
-5. This will default the port-channel and place it in Layer 2 Access mode if it isn't already.
-This is required for the VLTi.
+5. To become the VLTi, the port-channel must be in default mode (no switchport, no VLAN assigned).

 !!! warning